 This outdoor game from Let's Get Together is for kids and adults and is a Thanksgiving-themed version of flag tag.
 The gist is that each person wears three clothespins on their clothing and then everyone runs around trying to remove clothespins from everyone else.

-A good card game for a mixed-ages group is Uno, if you have a deck.
-Other games that are easy to learn areCrazy Eights, Hearts, I Doubt It and Spoons.
+A good card game for a mixed-ages group is Uno, if you have a deck, or Exploding Kittens if you're up to buy something new (it's fun and suitable for ages 7+) Other games that are easy to learn areCrazy Eights, Hearts, I Doubt It and Spoons.
 If you're fuzzy on some of the rules for a card game, Bicycle Cards has a free app with rules to 75 card games that you can download.
 For young children not ready for true card games, I'm a fan of the Spot It cards that don't require reading or counting (my kids beat me all the time so it's still fun for grown-ups).
-The original if fun and there are a ton of spin-offs so you're sure to find one to suit your group.
+The original is fun and there are a ton of spin-offs so you're sure to find one to suit your group.

 This is less of a "game" and more of a fun way to spark conversations, especially as you're sitting around the table.
 Either have guests write a few of their own questions or write them yourself ahead of time and then draw them from a bowl and go around the table taking turns answering them.
 Questions can be anything you like, such as "Where have you always wanted to travel, but haven't yet?", "What is your least favorite food?", "What's something most people here don't know about you?"

-- Re-edited from a post originally published 11.13.2014 - CM
+- Re-edited from a post originally published 11.13.2014 - TW